munrocket/ta-math/README.md

 ### Contributing

 Feel free to contribute.
 Here [reference](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators) how to implement new indicators.
-There are test samples in the .xls files, also you can use this tools([1](https://www.browserling.com/tools/text-columns-to-rows),[2](https://online2pdf.com/convert-jpg-to-excel)) to convert columns into rows.
+There are test samples in the .xls files, also you can use this tools [[1](https://www.browserling.com/tools/text-columns-to-rows)], [[2](https://online2pdf.com/convert-jpg-to-excel)] to convert columns into rows.